voliveiro/notesForWSDC/myside_bias.md

 ---

+## Convictions, Ideology, and the Two Reasons We Believe Things

+Not all beliefs are equally resistant to revision.
+Stanovich draws a distinction that helps explain why ideological beliefs are particularly entrenched.

+We hold beliefs for two fundamentally different kinds of reasons:

+- **Epistemic reasons** — we believe something because the evidence seems to support it.
+The belief is, at least in principle, responsive to counter-evidence.
+- **Utilitarian reasons** — we believe something because holding that belief is socially or psychologically useful.
+It signals group membership, confers status, and binds us to a community.

+Many ideological convictions are held primarily for utilitarian reasons — not because we've independently evaluated the evidence, but because they are part of what it means to belong to our tribe.
+When that's the case, updating the belief isn't just an intellectual move.
+It's a social and identity cost: you risk losing standing, relationships, and a sense of who you are.

+This is why **convictions make myside bias worse.** It isn't just that we have stronger priors — it's that the *price of being wrong* is much higher.
+Myside bias in service of a conviction isn't lazy reasoning; it's motivated defense of something that does real psychological and social work for you.

+The practical implication is sobering: the domain where good reasoning matters most — politics, ethics, social policy — is precisely the domain where convictions are most ideologically loaded, and therefore where myside bias is most entrenched and most resistant to correction.

+---

 ## The Frog in the Pot

 One of Stanovich's key points: myside bias is largely invisible to the person experiencing it.
 We experience our own reasoning as objective and fair.
 We notice myside bias in others — rarely in ourselves.